Numerical tiling-based simulations of decoherence in multifield models of inflation: Introduction

 The fast and slow decomposition scheme employed here can also be interpreted as a dynamical coloring transformation based on Cholesky decomposition.
 Such transformations can be applied to any set of unit-variance random variables to generate initial conditions for the inflationary fields, which can be subsequently evolved nonlinearly using reheating codes \cite{Frolov:2008hy}.
 The computational routines developed for this study are publicly available in \href{https://github.com/JohorD}{\texttt{https://github.com/JohorD}}.

 The remainder of this paper is organized as follows.
 In Section \ref{sec:OQSF}, we review the open quantum system formalism in the context of inflationary models driven by a single scalar field.
 We also introduce the foundations of our fast--slow scale separation scheme and compute the curvature power spectrum under the influence of multiple accidents introducing decoherence.
 In Section \ref{sec:Multi_deco}, we extend our component separation method to incorporate decoherence effects in multifield inflation models.
 Our results demonstrate that it is possible to generate features in the power spectrum of primordial curvature fluctuations across any range of wavelengths.
 Using cross-correlations, we illustrate how decoherence propagates between isocurvature and isentropic degrees of freedom.
+Following Eq.~\eqref{eq:antisym_A_mod}, this section also includes a detailed discussion of the limitations and regime of validity of the present implementation.
 In Appendix \ref{app:sym_sep}, we show that our decomposition scheme can also be applied to other forms of coloring transformations beyond the Cholesky decomposition.
 In Appendix \ref{app:Gaussian}, we construct three-dimensional field realizations from the outputs of our numerical routine.
 These field realizations can serve as initial conditions for simulations of the reheating phase.
 Finally, in Section \ref{sec:conc}, we discuss potential future applications of these routines and present our conclusions.